yaitoo/sparrow/cfg/README.md

 ```

-- works with other config formats. eg toml,yaml...
+- Works with other config formats. eg toml,yaml...

 ```go